Far3s18/Commerceflow-AI-Multi-Agent-Ecommerce-Assistant/README.md

 ## Overview

-EcomAgent is a locally-hosted AI customer service system built for e-commerce.
+Commerceflow AI is a locally-hosted AI customer service system built for e-commerce.
 It uses a **LangGraph state machine** to route user queries between two RAG pipelines — a product catalog search and an FAQ knowledge base — then generates accurate, context-rich responses using a local LLM via Ollama.

 **Key guarantees:**
 - Prices and product details are always sourced from your database — never generated from model weights